kmscom/Browser-Cache-Folder-Changer/User Guide/User Guide.md

     - ![Cache files](image/3.%20main_9.png)

 #### 5️⃣ Restore cache folder
 If you want to undo the browser's cache folder change, then click the "Restore Cache Folder" button.
+Note that you should select the browser 1st before clicking the "Restore Cache Folder" button.

 ### 6️⃣ RAM Drive Applications